MrNugget7930/Yumeko/README.md

 - Ascii (turn a normal text into an ascii text)
 - Waifu (gives you a random waifu pic)
 - Wallpapers (get wallpapers of your favorite animes)
+- Baka (gives you a gif of a charater saying BAKA)
 - Quote (gives you a random anime quote)
 - Yumeko (gives you a random gif of me, Yumeko)
+- Random (gives you a random gif)
 - Smile (gives you a random gif of a character smiling)
-- Random (gives you a random gif)

 # Roleplay Commands:

 - Hug (hug a user)
+- Kill (kill a user)
 - Kiss (kiss a user)
-- Kill (kill a user)
 - Punch (punch a user)
 - Slap (slap a user)
 - Hello (say hi to someone)